Complete Guide to Transporting a Deceased Person - Within the U.S. or Overseas

 Airline carriers that specialize in Mortuary Shipping Cargo Services:

-• American Airlines Jim Wilson Service: Dedicated help desk for funeral homes, offering scheduled service to 250 cities in 40 countries, special ramps at larger AA Cargo facilities & shorter drop-off times.
+American Airlines Jim Wilson Service: Dedicated help desk for funeral homes, offering scheduled service to 250 cities in 40 countries, special ramps at larger AA Cargo facilities & shorter drop-off times.

-• Delta Cargo ‘Delta Cares’ service & Fallen Soldier Program: Also offer considerate rates for bereavement travel and allow the transportation of a casket spray at no extra charge.
+Delta Cargo ‘Delta Cares’ service & Fallen Soldier Program: Also offer considerate rates for bereavement travel and allow the transportation of a casket spray at no extra charge.

-• Southwest Airlines Cargo: Southwest Support provides mortuary shipping services across the Southwest network of destinations apart from Interline or Road Feeder destinations.
+Southwest Airlines Cargo: Southwest Support provides mortuary shipping services across the Southwest network of destinations apart from Interline or Road Feeder destinations.

 Accompanying the deceased during mortuary transportation

-Most mortuary shipments go on commercial flights as cargo, so if you are traveling with the remains, you should be able to accompany the final journey of your loved one on the same flight.
+Most mortuary shipments go on commercial flights as cargo, so if you are traveling with the remains, you should be able to accompany your loved one on the final journey on the same flight.
+Of course, this depends on the availability of seats, but some airlines still try to accommodate bereavement travel and will try to make special arrangements in the circumstances.